 - Local public facilities.
-The user may specify a wide range of public facilities to be constructed in particular zones and in particular years, such as schools, hospitals, recreation facilities etc. In each case the necessary land is obtained in the land use or zoning plan and the required access roads and parking facilities are built.

-- Local transport policies.
-The model user can specify any time-sequenced program of additions, deletions or modifications of network links.
-Modifications may be changes of link type (e.g. number of lanes), of travel time (public transport), of base speed (road) or of public transport lines or headways.
+The user may specify a wide range of public facilities to be constructed in particular zones and in particular years, such as schools, hospitals, recreation facilities etc. In each case the necessary land is obtained in the land use or zoning plan and the required access roads and parking facilities are built. - Local transport policies.
+The model user can specify any time-sequenced programme of additions, deletions or modifications of network links.
+Modifications may be changes of link type (e.g. number of lanes), of travel time (public transport), of base speed (road) or of public transport lines or head-ways.
 There may be several changes for one link; as each change is identified by a time label (year of completion), the model is able to assemble the current state of the network for each point in time.
 In fact even the network for the base forecast contains numerous network changes reflecting the foreseeable network improvements already under way.
+In addition policies to promote new transport modes, such as electro mobility and car-sharing through subsidies can be entered.